Cumberland County DUI Bail Information

 Option 1: cash bail

-- How it Works: This involves paying the full bail amount in cash directly to the Cumberland County jail.
+- Pay Full Amount: You can pay the full bail amount directly to the Cumberland County Jail.

-- Where to Pay: You can post cash bail at the Cumberland County Sheriff’s Department, located at 90 Justice Center Dr, Crossville, TN 38555.
+- Where to Pay: Pay the full bail amount at the Cumberland County Jail, located at 90 Justice Center Dr, Crossville, TN 38555.
+Contact the jail at (931) 484-6176 to confirm accepted payment methods.

 Option 2: bail bondsman